karbonfm/fm-json-validation/README.md

 ![](docs/oldway.png)

 ### Imperitive Vs Declaritive
-This tedious becuase we have to tell FileMaker how to validate the object imperitively.
+This tedious because we have to tell FileMaker how to validate the object imperatively.
 If we could simply "Declare" our rules it would be easier.

 Here is that same logic usign Custom Functions to Declaratively validate our JSON